black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 37
 Since you'll want to display the result of the conversion, assign the binary variable to the innerText property of result at the end of the function.

+# Step 38
+Create a while loop that runs as long as input is greater than 0.
+Inside the loop, assign 0 to input for now.

+Note: Be careful not to trigger the decimalToBinary function before you set input equal to 0 inside the loop.
+Otherwise, you could cause an infinite loop.